my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 $3:5$: three to five.

+**How to spell out numbers**

-两位数的英文写法 (21-99): write the tens part, then, put a hyphen (-), and write the ones part.
+- 两位数的英文写法 (21-99): write the tens part, then, put a hyphen (-), and write the ones part.
 E.g., 68 (sixty-eight).

-三位数的英文写法 (100-999): write the hundreds part.
+- 三位数的英文写法 (100-999): write the hundreds part.
 Then write the tens part, hyphen, then the ones part.
 E.g., 341 (three hundred forty-one).

-hundred, thousand, million etc. in numbers are used as adjectives.
-So they are not changed to plural numbers by adding -s to them.
+- hundred, thousand, million etc. in numbers are used as adjectives.
+So they are *not* changed to plural numbers by adding -s to them.

+- Do not use "and" in whole numbers.

+  The word "and" is not **written** with whole numbers.
+You might **say** "four hundred and fifty," but do not write the "and."
+For example:

+  - 3,567 (three thousand five hundred and sixty-seven wrong ❌)
+  - 3,567 (three thousand five hundred sixty-seven correct ✅)

+- Use "and" for the decimal point.

+  If the numbers after the decimal point are **not** said as figures, then use "and" instead of "point."
+E.g.,

+  - $3,567.65 (three thousand five hundred sixty-seven dollars and sixty-five cents correct ✅)
+  - 234.2 (two hundred thirty-four and two tenths correct ✅)

+  If numbers after the decimal point being said as figures, use "point."

+  - 234.2 (two hundred thirty-four point two correct ✅)
+  - 44,120.42 (forty-four thousand one hundred twenty point four two correct ✅)

+commutative property: 交换律

+assosiative property: 结合律

 **Fractions in word**